My name is Barrett Brooks. I live in Portland, OR. I’m an experienced startup operator.

 - As a strategist working for Seth Godin in 2013, I helped architect course content that led us to launch (and shutter) Krypton Community College.
 This became the precursor and jumping off point for Seth to launch the altMBA.

-- As founder at Living for Monday, I earned a real-world MBA.
+- As founder at Living for Monday, I earned a real-world MBA in entrepreneurship.
 I learned how hard it is to grow a company from scratch, how important it is to have clarity of vision and the hardship of being a solo founder.

 - As a new college grad, I started my career as a management consultant at Ernst & Young.
 There I got a glimpse into the world of big business, organizational politics, and navigating existing systems to create positive change.